Bit2Me bug bounty

 Program rules

-• Only reports of vulnerabilities not previously reported will be accepted.
-In the case of duplicates, only the first informant will be rewarded (as long as he has complied with the rules explianed here, by default, it will be followed by order of reporting from oldest to most recent).Provide enough evidence and information so that our engineering team can reproduce and solve the vulnerability.
+• Only reports of previously unreported vulnerabilities will be accepted.
+In case of duplicates, the first reporter will always be rewarded (provided they have complied with the rules set out here, otherwise, it will proceed in order of report from oldest to most recent).

 Vulnerabilities already reported